-Two figures – wearing wetsuits – appeared on the path.
+Two figures – wearing wetsuits – appeared on the path while hiking in Wales.
 This could have given us a clue about the weather condition on the mountain, but we carried on.
 First it was just a very light drizzle which soon became more intense and made us to stop and put our waterproofs on.

 Water drops glimmered on the grass as we climbed by the rushing stream.
 Somehow the drizzle and the dark grey sky didn`t spoil my spirit.
-Our plan was to include a short scramble, but when we got to the rocks it became clear that the wet weather made the rocks way too slippery to climb and reluctantly but we altered the planned route.
+Our plan was to include a short scramble.
+When we got to the rocks it became clear that the wet weather made the rocks way too slippery to climb and reluctantly but we altered the planned route.
 As we climbed higher we had less and less visibility.
-We hopped on slabs in the thick white fog and only the gps suggested that we might had been on the peak.
+We hopped on slabs in the thick white fog and only the GPS suggested that we might had been on the peak.
 It was really hard to spot the `path` when we started to descend.

 But then something remarkable happened during the descent.
 The thick clouds opened like curtain and the surrounding mountains appeared.
 Our spirit lifted with the clouds; it stopped drizzling and finally it was safe to take the camera out of the dry bag and take some photos.
-And we could enjoy some fine views.
+And we could enjoy some fine views of north Wales.

-The weather was a lot friendlier by the time we got back to the car park, the couple in wetsuits was gone, and people were wearing everyday clothes.
+The weather was a lot friendlier by the time we got back to the car park.
+The couple in wetsuits were gone, and people were wearing everyday clothes.